navikt/pale-2-pdfgenrs/README.md

 ## When upgrading pdfgenrs docker image

-Remember that the version for the docker image is in 3 places, `Dockerfile` and 2 places in `run_development.sh`, remember to update all 3 places.
+Remember that the version for the docker image is in 1 places, `Dockerfile` and 2 places in `run_development.sh`,and 2 places in
+`.github/workflows/test.yml`
+remember to update all 6 places.

 ### Contact